-If you’re wondering how far it is from Calgary to Banff the answer is – not that far.
-You can make it from Calgary to Banff in about 1.5 hours, but you’ll start seeing the mountains as you drive in in just about 45 minutes.
-The town of Canmore is closer at one hour and 15 minutes, depending on where in Calgary you are coming from.
+If you’re wondering the distance from Calgary to Banff the answer is – it’s not that far.
+You can make the drive from Calgary to Banff in about 1.5 hours, but you’ll start seeing the mountains as you drive in around the 45 minute mark.

-Calgary to Banff Transportation
+Calgary to Banff by Shuttle Bus

 There are a number of companies that offer private shuttle bus transfers from the Calgary International Airport.
 They operate on a schedule and run multiple transfers a day.
 The two most popular are Banff Airporter and Brewster Express.
 Both of them are great options and they have different offerings so your travel plans may be better suited for one over the other.

-Banff Airporter is a year-round service that operates between Calgary, Canmore, and Banff.
+The Banff Airporter is a year-round service that operates between Calgary, Canmore, and Banff.
 They have a ton of scheduled times so you very rarely have to wait more than an hour after your flight has landed.
 Only one location is available for pickup/dropoff in Calgary at the airport and one in Canmore at the Coast Hotel.
 While they offer a pickup/dropoff hotel service in Banff.

 The staff is always friendly and they have modern buses with power points, comfortable seats, blankets, and water available.
 The journey takes about 1:15 hrs to reach Canmore and 1:45 to reach Banff.
 Of course, the exact travel time depends on your location in Banff and road conditions.
 They do not offer a service to Lake Louise.
 We’ve used them a bunch as we like to leave our car in our garage at home when we travel abroad, always good service.

 |Kid Under 5||Free||Free|